iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 you can simply delete it.

 This change mostly affects backend code.
 For backend [RPC]($docs/learning/RpcInterface.md) implementations, all *unhandled* exceptions will automatically be logged along the appropriate RPC metadata.
 For this reason, it often preferable to throw an exception rather than logging an error and returning a status in code that may or may not be called from RPC.

+#### Authorization Clients

+The class hierarchy of `AuthorizationClient`s has been simplified in the core packages and the only contract of any authorization client is the [AuthorizationClient]($core-common) interface.
+The single `getAccessToken()` method

 ### iModels